-There is no better time to go to the park than on a warm sunny day.
-While the sun is known for its health benefits, such as helping the body to produce vitamin D, there are also serious reasons to make shaded spaces on your playground where families can escape the rays.
-During the peak times of the day, the sun can be intense enough to cause problems such as sunburns and overheating that can ruin the perfect day.
-Fortunately, there are tons of options from which you can choose to add shade structures to your playground design that enhance the overall usage of the area.
+There is no better time to go to the park than on a warm, sunny day.
+While the sun is known for its health benefits, such as helping the body produce vitamin D, there are also serious reasons to incorporate shade on your playground where families can escape the rays.
+During the peak hours of sun, it can be intense enough to cause health problems such as sunburns and overheating.
+We don't want sun overexposure to ruin the perfect day!
+Fortunately, there are tons of options of shade structures to choose for your playground design that enhance the overall usage of the area.

 Keep the Fun Going With Playground Shades